-- 5. Collection of both supra- and subgingival dental plaque and calculus, provided the procedure is not more invasive than routine prophylactic scaling of the teeth and the process is accomplished in accordance with accepted prophylactic techniques. - 6.
-Voice recordings made for research purposes such as investigations of speech defects. - 7.
-Moderate exercise by healthy volunteers. - 8.
-The study of existing data, documents, records, pathological specimens, or diagnostic specimens. - 9.
-Research on individual or group behavior or characteristics of individuals, such as studies of perception, cognition, game theory, or test development, where the investigator does not manipulate subjects' behavior and the research will not involve stress to subjects. - 10.
-Research on drugs or devices for which an investigational new drug exemption or an investigational device exemption is not required.

-Research that involves more than minimal risk, or is not covered by the categories listed previously, requires full review.
+- the subject's privacy.
+It also includes such procedures as weighing, testing sensory acuity, electrocardiography, electroencephalography, thermography, detection of naturally occurring radioactivity, diagnostic echography, and electroretinography.
+This does not include exposure to electromagnetic radiation outside the visible range (for example, x-rays, microwaves). - D. Collection of blood samples by venipuncture, in amounts not exceeding 450 milliliters in an eight-week period and no more often than two times per week from subjects eighteen years of age or older and who are in good health and not pregnant. - E. Collection of both supra- and subgingival dental plaque and calculus, provided the procedure is not more invasive than routine prophylactic scaling of the teeth and the process is accomplished in accordance with accepted prophylactic techniques. - F. Voice recordings made for research purposes such as investigations of speech defects. - G. Moderate exercise by healthy volunteers. - 215 H. The study of existing data, documents, records, pathological specimens, or diagnostic specimens. - I. Research on individual or group behavior or characteristics of individuals, such as studies of perception, cognition, game theory, or test development, where the investigator does not manipulate subjects' behavior and the research will not involve stress to subjects. - J. Research on drugs or devices for which an investigational new drug exemption or an investigational device exemption is not required. - Research that involves more than minimal risk, or is not covered by the categories listed previously, requires full review.
 Reports of research approved under expedited or exempt procedures are made at each regular IRB meeting.

+226 VII.
 HAVE QUESTIONS ABOUT WHICH TYPE OF REVIEW TO SELECT?

-A complete application is necessary for both full and expedited categories of research proposals.
-According to Federal Regulations, if the IRB member(s) assigned for expedited review have questions about the appropriateness of expedited review or concerns about the nature of human subjects participation, the proposal is reviewed by the full IRB at its next meeting.
+- 227 A complete application is necessary for both full and expedited categories of research - 228 proposals.
+According to Federal Regulations, if the IRB member(s) assigned for expedited - 229 review have questions about the appropriateness of expedited review or concerns about the - 230 nature of human subjects participation, the proposal is reviewed by the full IRB at its next - 231 meeting.

-The IRB can provide advice and assistance to help investigators determine if projects are exempt.

-Page 1, Question 7: All research that involves fetuses, pregnant women, prisoners, or groups who may have diminished capacity to provide consent or who may be high risk, must be provided full review.
+- The IRB can provide advice and assistance to help investigators determine if projects are - 233 exempt. - Vulnerable Populations, Question 7: All research that involves fetuses, pregnant women, - prisoners, or groups who may have diminished capacity to provide consent or who may be high - risk, must be provided full review.
 Most research involving minors falls into this category as well.

+237 VIII.
 RESEARCH INVOLVING CHILDREN AS SUBJECTS